-Ah, valve jobs.
-One thing that has come to characterize the inevitable changes happening in the powersports service industry is that very few OEM dealers are doing them any longer.
-Not only have the cost of OEM replacement valves, when needed, always been prohibitively high, but when added to the labor cost, the job takes on price proportions that effectively knock the average repair shop out of the game.
-When you can pick up a low mileage cylinder head complete with as-manufactured decent valves and seats from a salvage yard for a tenth of the repair order estimate, there's no contest.
-Today only non-Japanese dealers and speciality shops are active in cylinder head work, the nation's largest tech school has stopped training the skill, and one Big Four OEM discourages their dealers from doing it as well.
-The valve job, at least everywhere but in race shops and Harley dealerships, has become a lost art.
+Very few dealers are doing valve jobs any more.
+Not only has the cost of OEM replacement valves been high, but when added to the labor cost, the job takes on price proportions that effectively knock the average repair shop out of the game.
+When you can pick up a low mileage cylinder head complete with as-manufactured decent valves and seats from a salvage yard for a fraction of the repair order estimate...
+Today only speciality shops do cylinder head work and the nation's largest tech school has stopped training the skill.
+The valve job has become a lost art.

-First, valve lapping.
-Valve lapping, despite a few manufacturers' adherence to the procedure, is bad practice.
-It actually comes from the very early automotive mechanic's world, the turn-of-the-century period in which cars had much in common technologically with tractors.
-Lapping is related to interference valve angles.
-Interference valve angles means the valve faces were, for example, at 46 degrees and the seats (in the cylinder head) at 45, for example, the thinking being the difference ensured instant valve sealing.
-Of course this did not ensure sealing by itself -- a proper valve job did -- unless the valve job was sloppily performed.
-In that case, interference angles forced a knife-like edge on the valve seat.
-Unfortunately, this produced a built-in valve *recession* situation, so much so that Harley-Davidson, one of the practitioners of this technique, warned in early Sportster manuals about the loss of valve clearance merely miles after "valve jobs" are done in this fashion.
-Valve recession is a subject all by itself, but as one of the worst things that happen to a powersports valve, it isn't something you want to create on purpose!
+Valve lapping is bad practice.
+It may have originated in connection with interference valve angles.
+Interference valve angles means the valve faces were, say, at 46 degrees and the seats at 45.
+The thinking was the difference ensured instant valve sealing by creating a knife-like edge on the valve seat.
+The fact is, this was a very tenuous geometry.
+Harley-Davidson, one of the practitioners of inteference angles, warned in early Sportster manuals about the loss of valve clearance merely miles after "valve jobs" are done in this fashion.
 This knife edge is not a good way to do things.
-A half millimeter to one millimeter is standard spec in multicylinder powersports engines today.
-The interference angle method produced an effective valve seat that was far narrower than proper, and much narrower than mere numbers suggest, taking into consideration that today's valves are roughly half the size of their predecessors.
-Here's where valve lapping comes in.
-What valve lapping did was, as a final step, it broadened the interference angle's knife-edge contact point, by prematurely wearing part of it away, i.e., by rounding it off.
+Lapoing broadened the interference angle's knife-edge contact point.
+It rounded it off.
 Strangely, lapping has remained the final step in a few manufacturers' recommended technique long after interference angles have disappeared from powersports, mainly through inertia.
-That is, these manufacturers see little reason to abandon it, especially since it "covers a multitude" of cylinder head reconditioning sins at the dealer level.
-Lapping also smoothes the rough finishes, sort of, resulting from poor choices in valve seat cutters.
-So that is probably its claim to fame today.
-But best practice it is not.
-Best practice is to recondition the seats perfectly, at the correct angles and finishes, not using interference angles but the right, matching ones, and then not having to rely on any artificial "wearing in," by lapping or whatever.
+Manufacturers see little reason to abandon it, especially since it "covers a multitude" of cylinder head reconditioning sins at the dealer level.
+Best practice it is not.
+Best practice is to recondition the seats perfectly, and then not having to rely on any artificial "wearing in," by lapping or whatever.
 This also means using good valve seat cutting methods in the first place.

 I had been trained on, had used extensively, and had significantly invested in, Neway cutters before I realized what they were.
-So I am well-versed in them, and have rebuilt many engines with them and many since I stopped using them.
-There are a number of problems with Neway cutters.
+There are a number of problems with them.
 The first and foremost is that Neway is a "dead pilot" system.
-Dead pilot means the critical indexing point of the whole job is a tapered pilot pressed into the valve guide, and it is this pilot that the cutter revolves around.
-The dead pilot's taper practically ensures eccentricity because it will not center exactly in the guide, meaning the cutter will cut the seat off-center.
-Then add in the inevitable valve guide wear (guides wear oval and hourglassed) and there is even further difficulty and hence even more reason to be wary.
+Dead pilot means the critical indexing point of the whole job is fixed, stationary.
+Worse, it's a tapered pilot pressed into the valve guide, and it is this pilot that the cutter revolves around.
+The dead pilot's taper practically ensures eccentricity because it will not center exactly in the in-service guide, meaning the cutter will cut the seat off-center.
 The best valve seat reconditioning systems, whether hand or powered, are "live pilot" type wherein the indexing pilot is one with the cutter and rotates with it.
 There is no taper involved, and guide wear is less an issue because the pilot is no more influenced by the guide's wear than is the valve.
-That is, it "floats" as does the valve, in other words, in the guide, thus finding its own center.
+That is, it "floats" as does the valve.
+It finds its own center.

-Another big problem with Neway cutters is they cut very aggressively, half a thou (0.0005") with each revolution, to be exact.
-With a light touch.
-More if you bear on them.
-This cannot be over-emphasized.
+Another big problem with Neway cutters is they cut very aggressively, half a thou (0.0005") with each revolution, or more.
 They have to be used carefully or they can trash a cylinder head in no time.
-(Training MMI students included managing their well-intended efforts before they cut the seats down to China!)
 More importantly, no matter how carefully used, that is, even in the hands of a pro, Neway cutters leave a finish on the valve seat that is just too rough for good sealing, which is why pros use Neways only for correcting very bad seats, following with stone wheels for the final shaping.

 Shim type valve trains, which means most today, are the second most important reason for the disappearing art of the valve job, after cost.
-Shim engines present serious obstacles (in the way of specialized technique) to would-be valve seat reconditioners.
+Shim engines require specialized technique.
 The problem is valve protrusion.
-Valve protrusion is the amount that the valve sticks up above its spring's seat, as measured with a caliper.
-Every 0.001" cut off the valve seat moves the valve an equal amount upward toward the shim.
-This is corrected with a quarter turn of the valve adjusting screw on non-shim engines, but on shim engines a smaller shim must then be found.
-The problem is shim engines have only so many shim thickness choices, and it is almost inevitable that any cutting on the seat is going to put the resulting valve clearance into the smallest end of the available range.
-This is a problem because there are no shims left under the factory's smallest for future valve clearance adjustments.
-There is a reason OEMs ship their bikes with shims at the large end of the range.
-Putting an engine, through valve work, into its shims' smaller end is not acceptable.
-And machining shims, as some people resort to, is no solution either (not to mention the mark of a hack).
-A new valve will not help because it is the seat that is the problem, not the valve.
+Valve protrusion is the amount that the valve sticks up above its spring's seat.
+Every 0.001" cut off the valve seat moves the valve almost the same amount upward toward the shim.
+This is corrected with a tiny turn of the valve adjusting screw on non-shim engines, but on shim engines a smaller shim must then be found.
+The problem is shim engine manufacturers offer only so many shim thickness choices, and it is almost inevitable that any cutting on the seat is going to put the resulting valve clearance into the smallest end of the available range.
+There are no shims left under the factory's smallest for future valve clearance adjustments.
+This is not acceptable.
+It's bad practice.
+And machining shims, as some people resort to, is no solution either.
+And a new valve will not help because it is the seat that is the problem, not the valve.
 There is only one way to handle this.
-The valve must be "tipped," the name given to the method of shortening the valve stem to correct the excess protrusion.
-Tipping is a time-honored solution as there are very few engines in which the valve seat itself can be replaced (Harleys, mainly).
-If fact tipping must be considered part of a valve job -- that is, not an option -- on every shim type engine.
+The valve must be "tipped," that is, its stem shortened.
+Tipping must be considered part of a valve job on every shim type engine.

-The working surface on a valve is its face, where it seals.
+Vintage Honda valves are also plated on their working surfaces, their "faces".
 Spring forces, combustion's heat and pressure, not to mention its chemical byproducts, and the camshaft's hammer -- all combine to wear this face as the valve pounds against the seat in the cylinder head.
 This wear takes the form of a ridge in the valve face.
-In our grandfather's day this ridge was simply ground out every 40,000 miles on a special machine that spun the valve against a super-smooth grinding wheel.
-Neway sells a hand-held tool for doing this same ridge removal by hand, but as this tool is marketed indiscriminately this is a renegade procedure, one I would classify pure hack, for the reasons already given.
-Today's Japanese valves and that of most other manufacturers cannot be reclaimed this way, but rather must be replaced.
-The correct way to handle valves that have recession type wear, or any appreciable wear for that matter, is to replace them.
-In all engines I prefer as replacements the aftermarket long-wearing and machinable stainless steel stock dimension valves.
-On any shim type cylinder head on which valve seat reconditioning is being undertaken, stainless valves are actually mandatory in my view, because, as we have already explored, unlike the stock valves they can be machined on the other end too, that is, tipped, so as to put shim sizes back into the middle ranges.
+In our grandfather's day this ridge was simply ground out every 20,000 miles on a special machine that spun the valve against a super-smooth grinding wheel.
+Honda's valves up to the mid 1980s cannot be reclaimed this way, but rather must be replaced.
+The correct way to handle valves that have recession is to replace them.
+In all engines I prefer as replacements the aftermarket long-wearing and machinable stainless steel valves.
+On any shim type cylinder head on which valve seat reconditioning is being undertaken, stainless valves are actually mandatory in my view.

 Compromises

 Now, this doesn't mean I can't appreciate that for many folks making do is the objective.
-That is, that they just can't afford new valves or don't have access to the right equipment, or perhaps simply are bucks down.
+That is, they can't afford new valves or don't have access to the right equipment.
 Understood.
 But what I have described here is best practice, the right way, as the article's title says.

-In the world of modern Japanese powersports engines, replacement OEM valves are not always the best option, either because they are upwards of $70 each or because they are discontinued.
-Plus, very few aftemarket sources exist for engines.
-Other than the aforementioned stainless steel valves, which are disappearing and in many cases no longer available, there is mainly just the Japanese-made valves marketed by wholesale supplier K&L. They are virtually identical to OEM, at a much lower cost, and as a bonus, are made in lengths consistently 0.001"-0.002" shorter than stock.
-They are pre-tipped, im other words, a smart move on their maker's part.
-Unfortunately, in my experience, they are not tipped enough.
+Replacement OEM valves are not always the best option either because they are upwards of $80 each or because they are discontinued.
+There are aftermarket valves that are almost identical to OEM, at a much lower cost, and as a bonus, are made in lengths consistently 0.001"-0.002" shorter than stock.
+They are pre-tipped.
+Unfortunately, they are not tipped enough.
 The intakes are fine as-is.
 The exhausts however should be tipped at least 0.005" to be truly useful, because exhaust valve seats get cut more than do intake seats, resulting in more valve protrusion.
 Another solution is to use thinner than stock valve shims, enabling the completed valve job to live many useful years without running out of available adjustment shims.
 Undersize shims are available.

 Here is a picture of an automotive cylinder head being pressure tested.
 You have to understand one thing, no one who goes to the trouble of pressure or vacuum (my preference) testing their valve seat sealing bothers to use Neway cutters in the process of getting there.
 Not more than once, anyway.
 Believe it.